-4) Entries must be posted in our challenge forums (see link below) before the due date.
+4) Entries must be posted in our challenge forums (click here to post your entry now) before the due date.
 Just sign up for a free account on our home page to post from YouTube or Vimeo.

 5) Entries must be created during the month of the challenge.
 Not before.